blue-build/modules/modules/dnf/README.md

   - brave.com
   - foldername
 ```

-## Known issues

-Replacing the kernel with the `dnf` module is not done cleanly at the moment & some remaints of old kernel will be present.
-Please use the `rpm-ostree` module for this purpose until this `dnf` behavior is fixed.

 ## Note

 This documentation page uses the installation of the Brave Browser as an example of a package that required a custom repository, with a custom key, and an optfix configuration to install properly.
 This is not an official endorsement of the Brave Browser by the BlueBuild project.